Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Distinguishing independence and dependence

 The example illustrates that certain empirical distributions can indeed indicate dependence, if corresponding distributional shapes (here a Gaussian mixture with $m\ge 2$ components) are assumed as impossible under independence but can occur under dependence. \end{example} Even if general marginal distributions are allowed, there are specific dependence structures that can be identified from the empirical distribution alone.
 In order to simplify matters, from now on consider binary data $X_1,\ldots,X_n$, for which observing the empirical distribution is equivalent to observing the number of ones or $\bar X_n=1-\hat F_n(0)$, and all marginal distributions are Bernoulli$(p)$.
 Call the i.i.d. model M3.
-A problem of interest is whether there are models for dependence for which all marginal distributions are identical that can be told apart based on $\hat F_n$ from M3. \begin{example} Assuming $p\in (0,1)$ (for $p\in\{0,1\}$, there is no dependence structure that can be distinguished from independence anyway), consider a model M4 in which ${\cal L}(X_1)=$Bernoulli$(p)$, and $X_1=X_2=\ldots=X_n=\ldots$, i.e., we observe a pure sequence of zeros or ones, depending on $X_1$. $A_n=\{\bar X_n=1-\hat F_n(0)\in\{0,1\}\}$ will then distinguish M3 from M4, and $1(A_n^c)$ is a consistent estimator of the indicator of M3.
-In this example, $A_n$ can be seen as pointing to $p\approx 0$ or $p\approx 1$ under M3, with $p\in\{0,1\}$ excluded. \end{example} \begin{example} Here is an example for a dependence structure that can be at least potentially distinguished from $\hat F_n$ based on events that are not as extreme.
+A problem of interest is whether there are models for dependence for which all marginal distributions are identical that can be told apart based on $\hat F_n$ from M3. \begin{example} Here is an example for a dependence structure that can be distinguished from $\hat F_n$.
 This relies on $\bar X_n$ concentrating on a pre-speficied value (here $\frac{1}{2}$) with larger probability than under M3 even if $p$ equals this value.
-Consider a model M5 where again ${\cal L}(X_1)=$Bernoulli$(p)$.
+Consider a model M4 where ${\cal L}(X_1)=$Bernoulli$(p)$.
 With $q=p1\left(p\le \frac{1}{2}\right)+(1-p)1\left(p> \frac{1}{2}\right)$, $r=2\frac{q}{q+1},$ let $Y$ be an unobserved Bernoulli$(r)$-random variable.
 If $Y=0$, $X_2,\ldots,X_n,\ldots$ i.i.d.
 Bernoulli$(p/2)$.
 If $Y=1$, $X_3,X_5, X_7,\ldots$ i.i.d.
 Bernoulli$(1/2)$, and for all even $n:\ X_n=1-X_{n-1}$, so that $\bar X_n=\frac{1}{2}$. $r$ is chosen so that all marginal distributions are Bernoulli$(p)$.
-With $A_n=\{\bar X_n=\frac{1}{2}\}$, $P(A_n)\to 0$ under M3, whereas for even $n$ $P(A_n)=r$ under M5.
-Therefore $A_n$ potentially distinguishes M3 from M5 ($r$ can be arbitrarily close to zero; $A_n$ distinguishes M3 from M5 if $p\in[\epsilon,1-\epsilon]$ for $\epsilon>0$ is assumed).
+With $A_n=\{\bar X_n=\frac{1}{2}\}$, $P(A_n)\to 0$ under M3, whereas for even $n$, $P(A_n)=r$ under M4.
+Therefore $A_n$ gap distinguishes M3 from M4. \end{example} Such examples rely on the definition of a subset $A_n$ of possible values of $\hat F_n$, which under the dependence model for large enough $n$ has a probability either higher than the maximum over $p$ under M3, or smaller than the corresponding minimum.
+For checking dependence in practice, $A_n$ needs to be specified in advance, meaning that the user needs to know a priori which values of $\hat F_n$ can be suspected to indicate dependence even given the possibility under M3 that $p=\bar X_n$.
+Such information is rarely available in practice.